thoughtbot/ios-template/README.md

 ![thoughtbot](https://thoughtbot.com/logo.png)

-kickoff-ios is maintained and funded by thoughtbot, inc. The names and logos for thoughtbot are trademarks of thoughtbot, inc.
+ios-template is maintained and funded by thoughtbot, inc. The names and logos for thoughtbot are trademarks of thoughtbot, inc.

 We love open source software!